 Adames, Bauers homer for Rays in 7-2 win over Angels

-Adames led off the Rays sixth with his fourth home run to make it 4-2.
+"It had to have been somewhat awkward knowing that we've got this defender who we consider as very elite," Tampa Bay manager Kevin Cash said.
+"We feel like that situation now has opened up for Willy to go play and have some peace of mind while doing so."

-Jake Bauers added a two-run homer in the ninth for the Rays, his ninth of the season and third in three games.
+Jake Bauers added a two-run homer n the ninth for the Rays, his ninth of the season and third in three games.

 Starting pitcher Tyler Glasnow and left fielder Tommy Pham played in their first game for the Rays a day after being acquired on the interleague trade deadline.